GOA TOURISM GUIDE

 Goa, nestling on the western coast of India, enchants the visions of vast blue seas of Arabian Ocean.
 Its never-ending coastal stretches, sunbathing, feni – (an erotic drink) and its people, makes Goa only a true resort state.
 Goa’s carnivals, colossal and unique Portuguese villas, ancient Hindu temples, magnificent churches and the lively attitude to life has charged Goa with magnetic force that attracts millions of tourists around the world.
 With a varied choice of more then forty beaches, one can choose from placid, serene stretches of white sand to lively partying beaches full of fun and enthusiasm.

-Besides the arrayed Goan beaches there is lot more in the treasures of this land, visit the 500-year-old churches, royal forts and beautifully carved temples scattered all over the Goa State that will definitely leave you mesmerized.
+Besides the arrayed Goan beaches there is a lot more in the treasures of this land, visit the 500-year-old churches, royal forts and beautifully carved temples scattered all over the Goa State that will definitely leave you mesmerized.

-Stroll along the river and the coastal edges, awe at the sight of waterfalls where water falls from the great heights, a day safari in the wildlife sanctuaries amidst the dense woods or visit the spice plantations to walk through the green narrow lanes, all will charge your imaginations.
+Stroll along the river and the coastal edges, awe at the sight of waterfalls where waterfalls from the great heights, a day safari in the wildlife sanctuaries amidst the dense woods or visit the spice plantations to walk through the green narrow lanes, all will charge your imaginations.
 Try out scuba diving and encounter with the shimmering marine life and delve in Nazi wrecks from the WW II years.
-Gaze at the old prison and lighthouses that will remind you of the Portugal rule or play with the silver sand on the moon light night and observe the rope-makers, weavers and potters craftsmen-ship dwelling in the traditional villages.
+Gaze at the old prison and lighthouses that will remind you of the Portugal rule or play with the silver sand on the moonlight night and observe the rope-makers, weavers and potters craftsmen-ship dwelling in the traditional villages.

 The origin of Goa or Gomantak as it is also known is forfeited in the smog of time.
 Over the centuries various dynasties have ruled Goa.
 Rashtrakutas, Kadambas, Silaharas, Chalukyas, Bahamani Muslims and on top of all the Portuguese have been rulers of Goa.
 The state has been the colony of Portuguese for more then 451 years, that has reddened Goa’s towns and villages with a unique culture.
-Goa was liberated by the Indian Army from Portuguese in 1961 and became a Union Territory and in 1987 Goa was given state recognition and was included as a 25th state of the India.
+Goa was liberated by the Indian Army from Portuguese in 1961 and became a Union Territory and in 1987 Goa was given state recognition and was included as the 25th state of India.
 From early sixties, Goa become popular among the hippies from the west, since then Goa has been a major destination on the itinerary of international and domestic tourists.